sangster/bundix/guides/getting-started.md

 $ cat <<RUBY > ./Gemfile
 source 'https://rubygems.org'
 gem 'nokogiri', '1.14.2'
-gem 'minitest', '5.18.0', group: :development
+gem 'test-unit, '3.5.7, group: :development
 RUBY
 ```

  - [Nokogiri](https://nokogiri.org/) will allow your hypothetical project to
    easily work with XML and HTML.
- - [Minitest](https://github.com/minitest/minitest) provides an API for writing
+ - [test-unit](https://test-unit.github.io/) provides a framework for writing
    unit tests.
-Unlike Nokogiri, Minitest is a "development dependency."
-You need
+Unlike Nokogiri, test-unit is a "development dependency."
+You
-   it to help you write your application, but it won't necessarily be needed
+   need it to help you write your application, but it won't necessarily be
-   by your app at runtime.
-For this reason, we've added it to your Gemfile's
+   needed by your app at runtime.
+For this reason, we've added it to your
-   `development` group.
+   Gemfile's `development` group.

 ### Generating your project's nix files